NDAR123909/reservoir-lorenz-regime-transitions/README.md

 ## Reproducing the figures

-One-to-one reproduction needs the following pinned environment: Python 3.12.3 with the pinned numpy, scipy, and matplotlib.
-Other versions give statistically equivalent runs, not identical ones — the sparse-matrix RNG and the eigensolver are version-sensitive (see `REPRODUCIBILITY.md`).
+One-to-one reproduction needs the following pinned environment containing Python 3.12.3 with the pinned numpy, scipy, and matplotlib.
+Other versions give statistically equivalent runs and not identical ones given that the sparse-matrix RNG and the eigensolver are very much version-sensitive (see `REPRODUCIBILITY.md`).

 ```bash
 python3 -m venv .venv && source .venv/bin/activate